BilalMern/react/5 Lets get hooked/README.md

 If the Interviewer ask you why react is fast because it has virtual Dom, it has a Diff Algorithm, which is very efficient, it can do efficient Dom manipulation.
 The concept of virtual dom existed from a long time in software engineering.
 React took that and built its own algorithm over that virtual Dom which is known as Diff algorithm.

+in a state variable the function which we have to call work as a trigger to start the React Diff Algorithm and update the UI.
+So when we call that function it will automatically rerender our component.

+const [listOfRestaurant,setListOfRestaurant] = useState() is same as: const arr= useState();
+const listOfRestaurant = arr[0];
+const setListOfRestaurant =arr[1];
+both methods do same work in first we are destructuring on the fly.